dsaavedr/gulp-build-system/readme.md

 ## Contributing

-Feel free to send a pull request with any additions or variations you consider might improve the system efficiency.
+Feel free to send a pull request with any additions or variations you consider might improve the system's efficiency and usefulness.